Heavy Cream 101: Nutrition Facts and Health Effects

-Despite its taste, heavy cream has traditionally had a bad reputation due to its high-fat content.
+Despite this, heavy cream has traditionally had a bad reputation due to its high fat content.

 What Is Heavy Cream?